What Do Cats See? Do They See In Black And White Or In Color?

-It’s a popular but inaccurate theory that cats are completely color blind and can see the world around them only in black, white, and grey hues.
+It’s a popular but inaccurate theory that cats are completely color blind and can see the world around them only in black, white and gray hues.

 Yes, cats can see colors.

-The human eye has three kinds of cones for the three basic colors – red, green and blue.
+The human eye has three types of cones for the three basic colors – red, green and blue.
 Felines also have cone cells and can distinguish one color from another.

-However, a cat’s eye doesn’t perceive colors like a human’s eye.
+However, your cat’s eye doesn’t perceive colors like our human eye.

-Now that you know why cats see better in the dark, you can easily understand why their pupils are different than the round pupils which humans have.
+Now that you know why cats see better in the dark, you can easily understand why domestic cat pupils are different than the round pupils which humans have.

 But not all cats have slit-like pupils.
 Your fluffy pal might have vertical pupils, but big cats such as lions and tigers have round ones like humans.

-Regardless of this fact, your kitty’s slit-like pupils allow it not only to see without the aid of a pair of night vision goggles, but also to control the flow of light during daytime so that bright lights won’t blind it.
+Regardless of this fact, your kitty’s slit-like pupils allow it not only to see without the aid of a pair of night-vision goggles but also to control the flow of light during the daytime so that bright lights won’t blind it.

 Last Updated on